 - I also like to rub the cutting edge of my cookie cutter in a little flour in between each cookie.

-- Press fairly firmly when cutting out the cookies, but don’t twist the cookie cutter as the shape will get distorted.
+- Press fairly firmly when cutting out the cookies, but don’t twist or wiggle the cookie-cutter as the shape will get distorted.

 - If you don’t have room in your refrigerator to chill the cookies on two sheet pans, just transfer all of them to one pan after cutting.
 Then later, once they’re chilled, you can divide them between the two pans for baking.